strandjs/SOC_Analyst_Labs/courseFiles/Lab_01-logAnalysis_Basics/logAnalysisBasics_Lab.md

 Following up this lead we can get to the same results as earlier, or use it to group alerts by services, the possibilities are endless
 <br><br

-Try extracting any encrypted payloads and pulling authentication activity yourself, if there is any, using the documentation of the tool.
+### Try extracting any encrypted payloads and pulling authentication activity yourself, if there is any, using the documentation of the tool.

+## Your turn
-Also try finding everything you found in this lab by using [Windows Event Viewer](/courseFiles/tools/WinEventViewer.md)
+Try finding everything you found in this lab by using [Windows Event Viewer](/courseFiles/tools/WinEventViewer.md)